blendinteractive/Blend.Sitemap.Umbraco/README.md

 `Sitemap.ExcludeBoolFieldAlias` is an optional string.
 When filled in all documents to display will use this field to determine if that document should be excluded.

 `Sitemap.IncludePageImage` is an optional boolean default false.
-When true will add image:image > image:loc into each page that are referenced on the page. `Image` amd `umbracoMediaVectorGraphics` are classified as image types.
+When true will add image:image > image:loc into each page that are referenced on the page. `Image` and `umbracoMediaVectorGraphics` are classified as image types.

 `Sitemap.IncludePageDocuments` is an optional boolean default false.
 When true will add document that isn't an image type as a url with the same changeFrequency and priority as the document it was referenced on.